BKRLearning/NFOI/README.md

 Copyright 2018 Brooklyn Research and contributors.

-Licensed under the Apache License, Version 2.0.
+Licensed under the MIT License, Version 2.0.
 See the file LICENSE for the full license text.